daptiv/cacert/README.md

 # cacert

-Chef cookbook that downloads and updates a cacert.pem file and sets the SSL_CERT_FILE environment variable.
+Chef cookbook that downloads and updates a cacert.pem file on Windows and sets the SSL_CERT_FILE environment variable.

+## Requirements

+### Platform
+* Microsoft Windows

 ## Updating